MONFRAGÜE NATIONAL PARK

 The mountains giving us splendid views and photo opportunities and the chance to watch Ortolan Bunting, Iberian Pied Flycatcher, Coal Tit, Firecrest and Crossbill in the wild alpine pine forests.

 Above 1,400 metres we enter into a different habitat of sub-alpine vegetation in the Southern part of the Gredos Mountains and the bird life once again changes to the high altitude species like the Golden Eagle, Peregrine Falcon, Blue Rock Thrush, Rock Thrush, Iberian Bluethroat, Water Pipit, Alpine Accentor and the Citril Finch.

-Enjoy a visit to the extensive olive groves that house an interesting variety of birds like Black-eared wheatea, Thekla larks, cirl bunting and the astonishing Rufous Bush Robin.
+Enjoy a visit to the extensive olive groves that house an interesting variety of birds like Black-eared wheatear, Thekla larks, cirl bunting and the astonishing Rufous Bush Robin.

 The most interesting forest birds of the area are the Crested Tit, Goldcrest and Iberian Magpie.
 Granadilla land is also a a very good place for Nightjars finding two species Red-necked and European.